JordonMoses/CodeQuiz/README.md

 ## Project Overview ##

-Thgis project asked us ato create a quiz that had a timer, kept score, and allowed us to submit/save/clear those scores.
+This project asked us ato create a quiz that had a timer, kept score, and allowed us to submit/save/clear those scores.
 This project has presented the largest challenge for me thuse far.
 I begin trying to think through what I would need to create in order to make this quiz function.

 I was able to get the the questions and answers to load propoerly.
 I created a verify function that allowed me to check the answers to see if they are correct.
 The timer also works when the quiz begins.
 The score also is tallied (logged).